plus3it/ash-linux-formula/README.md

 logged output.
 The script will display all output to the screen and log all of the remediation-related steps to its log file.

-Runs of multiple individual tests can be accomplishe by declaring multiple '-v
+Runs of multiple individual tests can be accomplished by declaring multiple '-v
 <Vulnerability ID>' pairs (e.g., `policyrun.sh -v V38466 -v V38586 -v V38491`).

 ###Usage-note for non-default SaltStack installation-locations: